canghel/placenta/docs/README.md

 *    improve the automatic extraction of the vascular network structure.

 The following is the documentation of the code for the neural network portion of our project.
-For the full background, methodolgy and results, please see the following two articles (submitted):
+For the full background, methodolgy and results, please see the following two articles (under review):

 >  C. Anghel, K. Archer, J.-M. Chang, A. Cochran, A. Radulescu, C.M.
 Salafia, R. Turner,
-K. Yacoubou Djuma, L. Zhong, "Placental vessel extraction using shearlets, laplacian eigenmaps and a conditional generative adversarial network," Springer, 2017
+K. Yacoubou Djuma, L. Zhong, "Placental vessel extraction using shearlets, laplacian eigenmaps and a conditional generative adversarial network," Springer, 2018

 >  C. Anghel, K. Archer, J.-M. Chang, A. Cochran, A. Radulescu, C.M.
 Salafia, R. Turner,
-K. Yacoubou Djuma, L. Zhong, "Simulations of the vascular network growth process for studying placenta structure and function associated with autism," Springer, 2017.
+K. Yacoubou Djuma, L. Zhong, "Simulations of the vascular network growth process for studying placenta structure and function associated with autism," Springer, 2018.

+## Note

+Update, February 2018: The following pre-processing may change, as full-size images can be input into the `pix2pix` network, and cropped during training only.
+However, there may be a trade-off, as standardizing all placenta images may also increase the amount of white space in the image.

 ## Data Pre-processing